 Learn More About SEO

 Search engine optimization (SEO) is the effort to rank your website on search engines as highly as possible.
 Sounds pretty simple.
 Yet developing and executing a successful search engine optimization program can be one of the most frustrating digital marketing challenges for any business.
 SEO is complex, competitive, and confusing.
 There are many different aspects to a well-conceived SEO plan.
-Each of these elements must be properly implemented individually, while at the same time working in tandem with, not competing against, the other aspects of the program.
-Sounding less simple?
+Each of these elements must be properly implemented individually while at the same time working in tandem with, not competing against, the other aspects of the program.
+Sounding complicated?
 Let’s examine what goes into a successful search engine optimization campaign.

 Develop a Plan

 Because of the complex nature of search engine optimization, it is vital that you first create a strategic SEO plan for your business.
 This should include determining goals and key performance indicators to determine the success of your program, conducting keyword research to decide which keyword phrases you will be focusing on, and establishing a metrics baseline from which to gauge future success.

 The first important category to focus on is on-page SEO.
 This refers to the content and information on your website that is visible to the user.
 It includes the copy as well as the images and graphics.
 It also includes the meta information, including meta title and meta description, which helps Google and other search engines understand what each page of your website is about.
 The meta also provides the snippets of preview information that users will see on the search engine results page (SERP), helping them to better understand what to expect from your website.